trjconv -center would be more intuitive if it centered the center of mass, not the midpoint between minimum and maximum values

 Perhaps it would be easier if you explain what you want to achieve?

-#2 Updated by Chris Neale over 5 years ago
+#2 Updated by Chris Neale almost 6 years ago

 My usage is centering a bilayer in the box in the dimension of the bilayer normal (usually the Z axis) to do things like then using g_density to compute density profiles of selected groups along the bilayer normal.
 When making such a plot, the x-axis of the plot is usually distance from the bilayer's center of mass, not its center of geometry, since a single lipid popping a bit out of the membrane may drastically affect the center of geometry and not much affect the center of mass.